North Ayrshire Leisure Limited (“K:A Leisure”) takes your privacy very seriously.

 - How to contact us about this policy.

-Our use of your personal data is subject to your instructions, the EU General Data Protection Regulation (GDPR), the Data Protection Act 2018, other relevant UK and EU legislation and our professional duties to clients.
+Our use of your personal data is subject to your instructions, the UK General Data Protection Regulation (GDPR), the Data Protection Act 2018, other relevant UK legislation and our professional duties to clients.

 North Ayrshire Leisure Limited registered in Scotland under the Companies Acts, registered number SC202978 and having its registered office at 22 Quarry Road, Irvine, Scotland, KA12 0TH.